taboritis/dto-wizard-php/README.md

 <!-- TOC -->

 ## What problem does it solve?
-Sometimes, it may be necessary to convert a complex, multi-layered array into an object-oriented format that preserves the original structure.
+Sometimes it may be necessary to convert a complex multi-layered array into an object-oriented format that preserves the original structure.

-To achieve this result, DTO-Wizard provides a straightforward API that eliminates the need for repetitive iterations and transformations.
+To achieve this result DTO-Wizard provides a straightforward API that eliminates the need for repetitive iterations and transformations.

 ## Basic usage